dqops/dqo/docs/integrations/azure-data-factory/index.md

 ---
-title: How to monitor data observability with Azure Data Factory
+title: How to activate data observability with Azure Data Factory
 ---
-# How to monitor data observability with Azure Data Factory
+# How to activate data observability with Azure Data Factory
 Read this guide to learn how to use DQOps API from Azure Data Factory to activate monitoring.

 ## Overview